Best Car Insurance in Massachusetts

-If you qualify for membership with USAA, then you get highly-rated car insurance at a reasonable price.
+If you qualify for membership with USAA, you get highly-rated car insurance at a reasonable price.
 USAA car insurance is flexible and affordable, customized to your unique needs while providing superior claims satisfaction.
-The average USAA customer pays even less than the average GEICO customer in Massachusetts, paying approximately $879 per year for full coverage car insurance.
+The average USAA customer pays even less than the average GEICO customer in Massachusetts, paying approximately $879 annually for full coverage car insurance.

 |Company Address||9800 Fredericksburg Road

 Safety Insurance charges average rates of around $902 per year for drivers in Massachusetts.
 Although it lacks the amenities of other large insurance companies on this list, Safety remains one of the best car insurance providers in Massachusetts for drivers with all different driving histories.

 The Hanover frequently appears near the top of J.D.
 Power’s rankings for New England and other subregions for its strong customer service and claims satisfaction.
 Although rates tend to be slightly higher than they are with competing providers, many drivers in Massachusetts are willing to pay a little more for superior customer service.
 Our model drivers received average quotes of around $1,001 per year with The Hanover.

 Worcester, MA 01653

 MetLife is one of the world’s largest insurance companies, managing employee benefits and insurance programs for people worldwide.
 Today, MetLife offers a competitive suite of auto insurance products to drivers in Massachusetts.